zeruhur/cosmiccreatures/docs/abyssal_leviathan.md

 ### Abyssal Leviathan
-9 HP, 3 Armor, 8 STR, 6 DEX, 6 WIL, Gigantic Sea Creature, Armored Scales, Destructive Waves, Powerful Water Jets, Crushing Strength
+14 HP, 3 Armor, 18 STR, 8 DEX, 6 WIL, (d12, Destructive Waves, Powerful Water Jets, Crushing Strength)

 - A massive sea creature with armored scales.
 Can generate destructive waves, launch powerful water jets, and crush ships with its immense strength.
 - Its imposing presence and control over water and waves make it a formidable adversary in aquatic environments.